Autodesk/cam-posteditor/README.md

 ## Building the VSCode extension

-- Change the directory to VSCodeExtension
+- Change the directory to vs-code-extension
+- Install dependencies with `npm install`
 - Package the vsix file using `npm run package`
 - You can now install the package in VS-Code